tatsuyaoiw/website/_posts/2020-06-24-magic-links.md

 ### Stateful Implementations

 - Advantages: Simple logic.
-Flexibile token strings.
+Flexible token strings.
 Ability to revoke issued tokens as needed.
 - Disadvantage: Increased complexity of the system due to the need for a data store.
 Scalability issues arise when handling a large number of requests at the same time.

 ### Stateless Implementations